-For this project I will use the Nema 14 Stepper motor.
+For this project I will use the NEMA 14 Stepper motor.
 It is small enough at 35mm x 35mm x 26mm.
 Its 12v and has the torque of 14N.cm (20oz.in.) compared to the 28BYJ-48 motor used in the previous design which is approx. 2.9N.cm.
-This should make this device almost 5x stronger.
+This should make this device almost 5x stronger (based on estimated values from manufacturers specs, results may vary).

-To control the stepper motor, the design should use the A4988 based motor driver.
-It is a cost effective driver that is capable to control this Nema 14 motor.
+To control the stepper motor, the design should use the A4988 motor driver.
+It is a noisy driver but it is inexpensive and capable of controlling this Nema 14 motor.

 I have used the Node MCU ESP8266 processor for many of my projects.
 It can be easily programmed using the Arduino IDE, its small and it has WiFi built in.
 Not to mention great community support.
 Hence for this project I will use it again.